costaivo/tutorial-reactjs/quotes-105.md

 ## Introduction

-In this section, we'll enhance our Quotes application by adding search and filter functionality.
-We'll follow the DRY (Don't Repeat Yourself) principle to create reusable components and implement a search feature that allows users to filter quotes by author.
+In this section, we'll add search functionality to filter quotes by author.
+We'll create reusable components and follow best practices for state management and error handling.

 ## Prerequisites